RSoul82/Blender-NewDark-MotionIO/README.md

 The defaults will be fine for most cases.
 For burricks and other creatures you will need to select the correct items.

-**Known issue**: When importing a cal file, the .bvh importer generates an error, related to there not being any frames, and the temp file does not get deleted.

 ## Exporting
 The export function shows up like this in the menu:<br>
 ![](/Screenshots/04_export.jpg)<br>